School of Engineering, Computing and Mathematics

 Study location Plymouth

-Create your own apps, games, virtual and mixed reality solutions to build your profile as a versatile developer.
-This course challenges you to innovate in the games sector, while applying your highly transferable skills using game technologies to solve real-world problems.
-Work individually and as part of a team, establishing your portfolio and career trajectory.
+At Plymouth, you will create your own apps, games, virtual and mixed reality solutions to build your profile as a versatile developer.
+You'll be challenged to innovate in the games sector, while applying your highly transferable skills using game technologies to solve real-world problems.
+Work individually and as part of a team, establishing your portfolio and taking your creativity to the next level, ready for a successful career.

 Careers with this subject